 All these years later, the only Styx records I’ve kept are some of those earliest albums released on Wooden Nickel from 1972 to 1974.
 They’re an interesting mix of boogie rock and prog rock.

-My favorite is “Man of Miracles,” the album that came out about the same time I saw Styx in that high school gym.
+My favorite is “Man of Miracles,” the album that came out two months before I saw Styx in that high school gym.
 Give a listen to these tunes, all written by guitarists James Young and John Curulewski.

 “Rock & Roll Feeling,” foreshadowing Boston?